rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/windows-services.md

 ```

 This executable has 3 modes:
-- `console.exe --install` installs the service
+- `layer0.exe --install` installs the service
-- `console.exe --service` executes as the service
+- `layer0.exe --service` executes as the service
-- `console.exe` executes as a normal console application
+- `layer0.exe` executes as a normal console application

 ## Service Installation